 Again, the length of stay will depend on an individual's lifestyle and health state.
 Life expectancy also decreases with age, so it also has a role in needing memory care.
 Other factors are gender, the presence of multiple health conditions, and the progression of the disease.
 Although dementia is common in seniors aged 65 and older, people in their 30s, 40s, or 50s may experience the disease's onset and be diagnosed.
 This condition can also impact the need for memory care.

 If eligible, Medicare covers a portion of memory care cost.
 This may include cognitive assessments, home health care service, inpatient stays, and hospice care.

-- Medicare Part A covers inpatient stays in hospitals.
-It can also help cover hospice care if specific requirements are met.
+Covers inpatient stays in hospitals.
+It can also help cover hospice care if specific requirements are met.2.
+Medicare Part B

-- Medicare Part B covers annual wellness visits, which include cognitive impairment evaluations and other diagnostic tests.
+Covers annual wellness visits, which include cognitive impairment evaluations and other diagnostic tests.3.
+Medicare Part D

 In most cases, Medicare doesn't cover long-term care, such as assisted living or memory care.
 But Medicare helps reduce the overall monthly care costs.